-1st Place: Four (4) Field Level game tickets for Winner, their Student, and two (2) guests to the Milwaukee Brewers home game currently scheduled to take place on September 16, 2022, the opportunity for the Student to receive on-field recognition at the game, the opportunity for the Student to throw out the ceremonial first pitch (subject to rules and regulations of Brewers and MLB), and one (1) gift bag filled with Brewers memorabilia determined by Sponsor in its sole discretion.
+1st Place: Four (4) Field Level game tickets for Winner, their Student, and two (2) guests to the Milwaukee Brewers home game currently scheduled to take place on September 30, 2022, the opportunity for the Student to receive on-field recognition at the game, the opportunity for the Student to throw out the ceremonial first pitch (subject to rules and regulations of Brewers and MLB), and one (1) gift bag filled with Brewers memorabilia determined by Sponsor in its sole discretion.

-2nd Place: Four (4) Club Level game tickets for Winner, their Student, and two (2) guests to the Milwaukee Brewers home game currently scheduled to take place on September 16, 2022, the opportunity for the Student to receive on-field recognition, and one (1) gift bag filled with Brewers memorabilia determined by Sponsor in its sole discretion.
+2nd Place: Four (4) Club Level game tickets for Winner, their Student, and two (2) guests to the Milwaukee Brewers home game currently scheduled to take place on September 30, 2022, the opportunity for the Student to receive on-field recognition at the game, and one (1) gift bag filled with Brewers memorabilia determined by Sponsor in its sole discretion.

-3rd Place: Four (4) Club Level game tickets for Winner, their Student, and two (2) guests to the Milwaukee Brewers home game currently scheduled to take place on September 16, 2022 the opportunity for the Student to receive on-field recognition, and one (1) gift bag filled with Brewers memorabilia determined by Sponsor in its sole discretion.
+3rd Place: Four (4) Club Level game tickets for Winner, their Student, and two (2) guests to the Milwaukee Brewers home game currently scheduled to take place on September 30, 2022 the opportunity for the Student to receive on-field recognition at the game, and one (1) gift bag filled with Brewers memorabilia determined by Sponsor in its sole discretion.

 In the event Winners attend a game at American Family Field, transportation and lodging are not included.
 All Prize details shall be determined in the sole and absolute discretion by Sponsor and the Brewers (defined below).
 The prizes will be provided by EVERFI to the Winners.
 Winners are responsible for all local, state, and federal taxes.
 By entering the Contest, Entrant affirms that he or she has read and agrees to abide by the Official Contest Rules and the decisions of the judges.
 Sponsor reserves the right to disqualify any entrant acting in violation of the Official Rules or found tampering with the entry process or with the operation of the Contest or the website.